 Transport to and from the childcare project is not included in your Program Fee.
-Consequently, volunteers will usually travel by public transport, but may also choose to split the cost of a taxi.
+Consequently, volunteers in Ghana will usually split the cost of a taxi.
 Our local team will show you how to get to and from your volunteer project location during the orientation period.

 Most noteworthy, heavy traffic and poor road infrastructure can be commonplace within Kumasi.
 Subsequently, the journey to the volunteer project can take anywhere from 45 minutes to 1 hour upwards from the Volunteer House.

 OTHER THINGS TO CONSIDER WORKING WITH CHILDREN IN GHANA